-Once in Zagreb, the capital city of Croatia, you are only 1/2h away from lash green countryside named Zagorje.
+Even though, for a lot of tourists who are visiting continental part of Croatia the capital city is the main destination, once in Zagreb, you are only 1/2h away from lash green countryside named Zagorje.
 Zagorje region is located in northern part of Croatia (map), just north from it’s capital city.
 Actually, only Medvednica mountain separates Zagreb (photos) from Zagorje region.

 So, to go to Croatian Zagorje from Zagreb you follow signs for Krapina.
 Another option is to go around east slopes of Medvednica mountain by following signs for Vrbovec and Krizevci.
 Both, highways and alternative routes are available.

-More like this in Old Zagorje photo gallery region…
+More photographs like this one find in Old Zagorje photo gallery…

 Once in Zagorje you are surrounded by rolling hills blanketed with patches of forests, vineyards or fields of grain.
 Here you’ll discover hospitable people of noble nature.
 People who have endured history of foreign rulers, numerous invasions, hardship nature had thrown at them and despite, they have preserved their specific dialect of the Croatian language, culture, traditions, cuisine and most importantly, land and water that surrounds them.